JunENSAI/Handling_SQL/P2/Subqueries/practical_dbeaver.md

 );

 -- 3. Subquery in FROM (Derived Table)
--- Sometimes you need to aggregate data, and then aggregate the result AGAIN.
 -- "What is the average total spend per customer?"
 -- Logic:
 --    1. Calculate SUM(amount) for each customer (Inner Query).